Table of Contents

 How do I avail of Paternity Leave?

-File your complete Paternity Leave requirements in sufficient time and discuss with your HR – a lot is defined by company policy.
+File your complete Paternity Leave requirements in sufficient time and discuss them with your HR – a lot is defined by company policy.

 Paternity Leave Philippines: General list of requirements